Root

 still be

-saved by pruning the roots
+saved by pruning the roots along the

 left side of the driveway and then